tentacleuno/tentacles.dev/content/posts/the-art-of-reactivity.md.md

 - Call the subscriber's `next` method when a 'click' event is fired
 - Log the event from our `next` method.

 That was easy.
-Hopefully you've learnt that observables
+Hopefully you've learnt that observables aren't that hard, and you should try them out.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5ODA5ODM1OSwtNDc5NzEzNjM0XX0=
+eyJoaXN0b3J5IjpbNjU1NDU2MDg4LC00Nzk3MTM2MzRdfQ==
 -->